Daniel-EHC/React-PokeAPI-Vite-TS/README.md

 # React-PokeAPI-Vite-TS
-This is a React app built with TypeScript and Vite.
+This is a React app built with TypeScript and Vite Responsive.

 ## Getting Started